Riki Mijling. Void/Volume

 the Riki Mijling Foundation.
 Signed copies are available on request!

 It was in the winter of 2016, that the newly formed Riki Mijling Foundation announced its plans to support a monographic publication on Riki Mijling.

 In the opening essay of this publication, Antoon Melissen traces the origin of Mijling’s work, placing it in a context of predecessors and contemporaries.
 His essay will link the development of her oeuvre to influential exhibitions, biennales and publications from the mid-1970s onwards.
 Thus, this essay offers more than an insight in the topicality of Riki Mijling’s oeuvre alone: it also mirrors a changing cultural landscape which, since the 1970s, has become increasingly transboundary and multi-disciplinary.

-Author Peter Lodermeyer’s will put special emphasis on the rich tradition of European minimalist tendencies, and the meaning of Mijling’s work in relation to contemporary notions of 'minimalism' and 'non-objectivity'.
-Eugen Gomringer will contribute with his 'Sonnet for Riki Mijling'.
+Author Peter Lodermeyer’s put special emphasis on the rich tradition of European minimalist tendencies, and the meaning of Mijling’s work in relation to contemporary notions of 'minimalism' and 'non-objectivity'.
+Eugen Gomringer contributed his 'Sonnet for Riki Mijling' to this publication.

 About the Authors

 Antoon Melissen (Borne, the Netherlands, 1967) is an art historian, curator and writer, with a special interest in post-war Dutch art in an international context.
 Melissen published several monographs and wrote catalogue texts for the Peggy Guggenheim Collection, Venice, Stedelijk Museum Amsterdam, Martin-Gropius-Bau, Berlin, and David Zwirner Gallery, New York.